brisvag/arch/README.md

 This is partially fixed.
 It's important to run stuff as the user with `sudo`, otherwise it won't work.

+For now, `brisvag-core` should be installed with chroot.
+After that, everything should be installed as user from within the system.

 # Usage

 Add the following to `/etc/pacman.conf`: